 Eliminating stress from your fishes' environment goes a long way in ensuring their overall health and welfare.

 Depending on the disease process, the clinical signs of a sick fish may be fairly obvious or more subtle.
 Physical signs of disease, such as bumps, fuzzy patches, scale loss, fin rips or changes in color are easy to spot for even novice hobbyists.
 Behavioral changes, such as changes in appetite, incorrect body positioning, and buoyancy disorders are harder to spot.

 The best method of spotting disease in your fish is to check them daily at the same time and be sure to watch every fish closely.
 Once you know their normal behavior and patterns, it is easier to pick up on any small changes.

 01 of 05

-Parasites most commonly enter a system when new fish are added without proper quarantine.
-The stress of transport and adjustment to a new system causes decreased immune function, allowing any parasites riding along to easily replicate and spread.
+Parasites most commonly enter an aquarium when new fish are added without proper quarantine.
+The stress of transport and adjustment to a new aquarium causes decreased immune function, allowing any parasites riding along to easily replicate and spread.

 Common clinical signs of parasites in saltwater fish include external spots, bruises or scale loss from flashing, increased lethargy and respiratory effort or sudden death.

 Here are the most common saltwater fish parasites:

 - Clownfish disease (Brooklynella)